 - ½ tsp. celery salt

 - 2 extra large eggs beaten with 1 Tbl. milk

 - In a small bowl, mix together well the Seasoning for Ribs ingredients.
 Coat each rib well on all sides with seasoning mixture.
 Place onto large sprayed sheet of foil.
 Seal well, and place package onto foil-lined baking sheet.
 Bake in preheated oven for 3½ to 4 hours until nice and tender.

 - Remove from oven, with tongs carefully open to vent, then remove layer of fat by pulling off with tongs, transfer to a clean sheet of foil and partially close so it doesn't dry out, but still vent.
 Let rest for 10 minutes to cool down.
 Then pop into fridge for another 10 - 15 minutes.
 They'll end up about room temperature, which is what you want.

 - In doubled brown paper lunch bags, add dry Seasoned Flour ingredients, twist top closed, and shake very well to mix.
 In shallow dish or bowl, whisk together eggs and milk.

 - Fry in preheated oil for 5 minutes total until gorgeously golden browned, turning once halfway through to fry evenly on all sides.
-(I filled my 3" deep, non-stick frying pan with 1" of oil.
+(I filled my 3" deep, cast iron chicken fryer with 1" of oil.
 You can use any large, deep, frying pan, though.)